OPS-E2E-PPE/VBA-Docs/api/Excel.CubeFields.Item.md

 ## Example

-This example finds the first PivotTable report whose first cube field name contains the string ?Paris?.
+This example finds the first PivotTable report whose first cube field name contains the string Paris.
 The **Boolean** variable `blnFoundName` is set to **True** if the name is found.

 ```vb
 blnFoundName = False